corda/corda/docs/source/design/versioning/contract-versioning.md

 - Addressing security issues discovered in an older version of a contract (that was used in transactions) without compromising the trust in the ledger.
 (There are proposals for this and can be extracted in a separate doc)
 - Define the concept of "CorDapp identity" useful when flows or contracts are coded against third-party contracts.
 - Evolve states from the HashConstraint or the Whitelist constraint (addressed in a separate design).
+- Publishing And Distribution of applications to nodes.

 ## Issues considered but postponed for a future version of corda